 Less Likely To Warp

-Engineered wood flooring can vary in quality, but we would always recommend that if you’re looking for a high quality, stable and reliable hardwood floor you choose an engineered wooden flooring which has a multi-laminate plywood under-core.
-This is made up of multiple layers of hardwood, each stuck in opposite directions to one another which makes the board much more stable and far less likely to swell and shrink in comparison to solid.
+It can vary in quality, but we would always recommend that if you’re looking for a high-quality, stable and reliable hardwood floor, you choose an option which has a multi-laminate plywood under-core.
+This is made up of multiple layers of wood, each stuck in opposite directions to one another, which makes the board much more stable and far less likely to swell and shrink in comparison to a solid.

 The clever construction of the boards makes it safer for use in environments that would prove harsh for real wood floors, such as bathrooms and kitchens, which are likely to experience higher levels of temperature and humidity.